Fisssch/SoPra_MG_Client/README.md

 ### Lobby

 In the lobby, players wait until enough participants have joined.
-Roles are assigned, the selected game mode is shown, and the game can be started.
+Roles are assigned, the gamemode can be selected and changed and the lobby code can be copied directly.

 ![Lobby](./screenshots/lobbypage.png)